COVID-19 pandemic in Romania: 15 May – 13 September 2020: State of alert, relaxation measures

 The state of alert in Romania extended by 30 days, President Klaus Iohannis announced.
 He said no new restrictions would be imposed, but there would be no new easing measures.

-The new restrictions that came into force on 1 August: The protective mask will be mandatory in open spaces, at certain time intervals, which will be set by the county authorities, and the premises with terrace will be open only until 23.00.
-Specifically, "the sale and consumption of food, alcoholic and non-alcoholic beverages in specially designated areas between 23.00 and 06.00 will be prohibited."
-The gambling halls will also be closed at the same time.
+The new restrictions that came into force on 1 August: The protective mask was mandatory in open spaces, at certain time intervals, which were set by the county authorities, and the premises with terrace were open only until 23.00.
+Specifically, "the sale and consumption of food, alcoholic and non-alcoholic beverages in specially designated areas between 23.00 and 06.00 will be prohibited".
+The gambling halls were also be closed at the same time.

-The National Committee for Emergency Situations has adopted Decision number 43 which provides for the reopening starting with 1 September 2020 of restaurants and cafes inside buildings, including in the case of accommodation units, the limitation at national level of the operation of terraces between 06.00- 24.00 and increasing the number of people who can participate in private events to 50 in an enclosed space, respectively 100 in an open space.
-However, the clubs and discos inside will remain closed.
+The National Committee for Emergency Situations adopted Decision number 43 which provided for the reopening starting with 1 September 2020 of restaurants and cafes inside buildings, including in the case of accommodation units, the limitation at national level of the operation of terraces between 06.00- 24.00 and increasing the number of people who can participate in private events to 50 in an enclosed space, respectively 100 in an open space.
+However, the clubs and discos inside remained closed.

-The Ministry of Health has published the epidemiological analysis by counties and localities which shows the incidence rate of coronavirus infections per thousand inhabitants, essential data for the beginning of the new school year.
-The epidemiological criterion based on which the educational units / institutions establish one of the 3 scenarios is the cumulative incidence rate, respectively the total number of new cases in the last 14 days compared to 1000 inhabitants: Scenario 1 - green - school starts with the physical presence of all students - Incidence rate less than 1 per thousand inhabitants; Scenario 2 - yellow - hybrid scenario - Only students in grades VIII and XII will participate physically daily in classes, while the rest of the students will return partially (by rotation every 1–2 weeks).
-Incidence rate between 1 and 3 per thousand inhabitants; Scenario 3 - red - Online school only - Incidence rate higher than 3 per thousand inhabitants.
+The Ministry of Health published the epidemiological analysis by counties and localities which shows the incidence rate of coronavirus infections per thousand inhabitants, essential data for the beginning of the new school year.
+The epidemiological criterion based on which the educational units / institutions establish one of the 3 scenarios was the cumulative incidence rate, respectively the total number of new cases in the last 14 days compared to 1000 inhabitants: Scenario 1 – green – school starts with the physical presence of all students – Incidence rate less than 1 per thousand inhabitants; Scenario 2 – yellow – hybrid scenario – Only students in grades VIII and XII participated physically daily in classes, while the rest of the students returned partially (by rotation every 1–2 weeks).
+Incidence rate between 1 and 3 per thousand inhabitants; Scenario 3 – red – Online school only – Incidence rate higher than 3 per thousand inhabitants.